saptarshibasu/kafka-study/README.md

   * It has sent a heartbeat to Zookeeper in last 6 seconds
   * It has requested message from the leader within last 10 seconds (`replica.lag.time.max.ms`)
   * It has fetched the LEO from the leader in the last 10 seconds
+* Followers don't serve client request.
+Their only job is to replicate messages from the leader and stay in sync with the leader
+* Each follower constantly pulls new messages from the leader using a single socket channel.
+That way, the follower receives all messages in the same order as    written in the leader
+* A message is considered committed when all the ISR have been updated
+* Consumers don't see uncommitted messages
+* **Replication flow**
+  * The client fetches the metadata from a bootstrap broker and caches it during initialization
+  * If the client gets `NotLeaderForPartition`, it fetches the latest metadata info from a broker and caches it
+  * The client sends the message to the leader
+  * The leader writes the message to its local log
+  * The follower receives all messages in the same order as written in the leader (Followers constantly pull messages from the leader)
+  * The follower writes each received message to its own log
+  * The follower Sends an acknowledgment back to the leader
+  * Once the leader receives the acknowledgment from all the replicas in ISR or a timeout occurs, the message is committed
+  * The leader advances the HW
+  * the leader sends an acknowledgment to the client
 * Leader replica shares its HW to the followers by piggybacking the value with the return value of the fetch requests from the followers
-* From time to time, followers checkpoint their HW to its local disk
+* From time to time, followers checkpoint their HW to its local disk (`replica.high.watermark.checkpoint.interval.ms`)
 * When a follower comes back after failure, it truncates all the logs after the last check pointed HW and then reads all the logs from the leader after the       given HW
 * When a partition leader fails, the new leader chooses its LEO as HW (Follower LEO is usually behind leader HW)
 * When a new partition leader is elected, the followers truncate their logs after the last check pointed HW and then read all the logs from the new leader        after the given HW
 * The new partition leader (before making it available for reads and writes by clients) waits until all the surviving ISR have caught up or a configured period   has passed
 * **Controller** is a broker that is responsible for electing partition leader (in addition to regular broker responsibilities)
   * The first broker that starts in the cluster will become the controller
   * If the controller goes down, another broker will become the controller with a higher epoch number and thus preventing "split brain" from occuring
 * **Client**
   * Must send the fetch requests to the leader replica of a given partition (otherwise "Not a leader" error is returned)
   * Knows about the replica and broker details for a given topic using metadata requests
   * Caches the metadata information
-  * fetches metadata information when metadata.max.age.ms expires or "Not a leader" error is returned (partition leader moved to a different broker due to failure)
+  * fetches metadata information when `metadata.max.age.ms` expires or "Not a leader" error is returned (partition leader moved to a different broker due to failure)
   * Metadata requests can be sent to any broker because all brokers cache this information
-* Kafka consumer stores the last offset read in a special Kafka topic
 * If all the replicas crash, the data that is committed but not written to the disk are lost

 ### Retention